Pouherenga Kōrero o-Mua

 Historians may do some or all of the following:

-- gather information from a wide variety of sources, including fieldwork and interviews
+- gather information from sources such as books and articles, fieldwork and interviews

 - organise, analyse and interpret information